-Make it Cheaper is a unique business with a unique culture and their version of high performance needed to reflect that, now and in the future.
+Bionic is a unique business with a unique culture and their version of high performance needed to reflect that, now and in the future.

 At the same time, it needed to be soundly based on established high performance principles, so it wasn’t just something that was labelled high performance without reference to all the research, data and our direct experience in what high performance actually is and what it really means.

 Then we spent a lot of time in the business, having structured conversations with teams, groups and individuals and we sat in on daily and weekly huddles and meetings to get a sense of how it really felt.